sam-timmins/52-card-golf/README.md

 * Know the outcome of the game, win, lose or draw

 ## User Stories
+* As a user, I want to be able to personalise my game
+* As a user, I want to select a game type
+* As a user, I want to be clearly navigated through the game
+* As a user, I want to skip through game instructions if required
+* As a user, I want to have continual feedback on my score
+* As a user, I want to know the outcome of the game
 ## Site owners Goals

 ## User Requirements and Expectations